1. Affinity Photo vs Photoshop

 16. Affinity Photo Denoise tool

-Here's where you can find descriptions and links to all 16 of our special Affinity Photo tutorials.
-Affinity Photo is one of three Affinity applications for photographers, designers and publishers, but with a key difference compared to the Adobe alternatives – you do not pay a subscription.
+Here's where you can find descriptions and links to all 26 of our special Affinity Photo tutorials.
+Affinity Photo is one of three Affinity applications for photographers, designers and publishers, but with a key difference compared to the Adobe alternatives – you do not pay a subscription, and get the sofware to keep to use on your Windows PC or Mac.

 Instead, you pay a single one-off fee, just like the old days, and once you've paid for the license, it's yours.
-And at just $49.99, Affinity Photo is not only excellent value, but it is one of the best photo editing software available.
+And at a cost of just $49.99, Affinity Photo (opens in new tab) is not only excellent value, but it is one of the best photo editing software available.
+Currently, however, it is being offered at half price - taking the cost down to an incredible $25 for a professional quality editing software.

 1. Affinity Photo vs Photoshop (opens in new tab)